-Christoper P Jones is a writer of fiction (novels, short stories) and non-fiction (art history, philosophy, reviews).
+My name is Christoper P Jones, and I am a writer of fiction (novels, short stories) and non-fiction (art history, philosophy, reviews).

-He was born in the West Midlands, England, in 1978, and currently lives in Leamington Spa.
-After studying Philosophy and Mathematics at university, he spent a number of years pursuing ambitions of becoming an artist.
-He painted and drew, and came to cherish the works of Paul Klee, Jacques-Louis David, George Grosz, Juan Gris, Jannis Kounellis, Lotte Laserstein, Christian Schad, Fra Angelico, and Otto Dix.
-With a small number of paintings sold, but far too few to make a living, he studied a MA in Art History, and began thinking and writing about the story of art.
+I was born in the West Midlands, England, in 1978, and I currently live in Leamington Spa.
+After studying Philosophy and Mathematics at university, I spent a few years travelling and painting, and during that time nurtured ambitions of becoming an artist.
+I came to cherish the works of Paul Klee, Jacques-Louis David, George Grosz, Juan Gris, Jannis Kounellis, Lotte Laserstein, Christian Schad, Fra Angelico, and Otto Dix.
+With a small number of paintings sold, but far too few to make a living, I returned to education, studying a MA in Art History, at which time I began thinking and writing about the story of art.

-He is a member of the LSA (Leamington Studio Artists) and has written for their excellent quarterly magazine Artspace.
+I am a member of the LSA (Leamington Studio Artists) and have written for their excellent quarterly magazine Artspace.

-He is a member of Impact Hub Birmingham, a lively collective of artists, social change-makers and entrepreneurs attempting to make a positive difference in the communities of the Midlands.
-Read more about his experiences of being part of Impact Hub here.
+I am a member of Impact Hub Birmingham, a lively collective of artists, social change-makers and entrepreneurs attempting to make a positive difference in the communities of the Midlands.
+You can read more about my experiences of being part of Impact Hub here.

-As far as official qualifications go, he holds an MSc in Art History from The Open University and a BA (Hons) in Mathematics & Philosophy from The University of Southampton.
+As far as official qualifications go, I hold an MSc in Art History from The Open University and a BA (Hons) in Mathematics & Philosophy from The University of Southampton.

 I have been lucky enough to enjoy many travels, including trips across Russia and Siberia, China, Japan, Europe and the USA.
 Recently I went to the beautiful island of Mauritius.
 Over the past few years, I’ve also been visiting many of the islands of Greece, and admiring the writings of Lawrence Durrell (Bitter Lemons, Prospero’s Cell) in the process.